mrceedjay/HU-058_ESPHome/README.md

-# Open firmware for the HU-058D WiFi clock with added buzzer,ntc and light
+# Open firmware for the HU-058D WiFi clock with added buzzer,ntc and light sensor

 I have added support for buzzer,temp and light sensor.
 The 5V need to be cut and 3.3V connected instead.
 Only clock.yaml have changed.
 Added alarm, beep, temperature and light(0-100%).